 We strive for eccentric accommodations when we travel and Quinta das Mercês did not disappoint.
 In fact, it was perhaps one of the most fascinating places we’ve stayed.
 Set on 8.5 acres (35,000 sq m), parts of the dwelling date back to the 16th-century.
 During your stay, ask to see pictures of the estate before restoration and you will be amazed at just how much work it took to transform the accommodation into what it is today.
 There’s even a chapel on the grounds.

 Complete with a sea water swimming pool, Turkish bath house, jacuzzi, gym, tennis courts, billiards room, and forest paths to explore, you may be tempted to never leave the property.
 Mingle with the friendly owners and other guests in one of many sitting rooms throughout the house and make yourself at home.
-Watch the sun set over the Atlantic from the front of the estate and then settle into the posh and cozy accommodations for a good night’s rest.
+Watch the sun set over the Atlantic from the front of the estate.
+Then settle into the posh and cozy accommodations for a good night’s rest at one of the most luxurious Terceira hotels.

 So, now that we’ve shared with you all of the wonderful things to do in Terceira, we should probably tell all about travel to the Azores!
 If you’re in the US, fortunately there are direct flights to the Azores with Azores Airlines, including from Boston to Terceira.
 With Azores Airlines, you can also fly direct to Terceira from Lisbon (mainland Portugal) or with stops from several destinations throughout Europe.
 In addition, they provide inter-island transfers in the event that you want to visit some of the other islands in the Azores archipelago.